thomasclarke1969/documentation/integration/ios/messages.md

 # Messages

 The [LYRMessage](/docs/api/ios#lyrmessage) object represents an individual message within a conversation.
-A message within the Layer service can consit of one or many pieces of content, represented by the [LYRMessagePart](/docs/api/ios#lyrmessagepart) object.
+A message within the Layer service can consist of one or many pieces of content, represented by the [LYRMessagePart](/docs/api/ios#lyrmessagepart) object.

 ## LYRMessagePart

 Layer does not enforce restrictions on the type of data you send through the service.
 As such, [LYRMessagePart](/docs/api/ios#lyrmessagepart) objects are initialized with an `NSData` object and a MIME type string.
-The MIME type string simply describes the type of content the [LYRMessagePart](/docs/api/ios#lyrmessagepart) object containts.
+The MIME type string simply describes the type of content the [LYRMessagePart](/docs/api/ios#lyrmessagepart) object contains.

 The following demonstrates creating message parts with both `text/plain` and `image/jpeg` MIME types.

 ```objectivec
 // MIME type declarations